Utilizing Horseshoe Crabs as a Food Source

 Frying

-After boiling, the crabs are then transferred to a grill or directly placed on hot coals for frying.
-They are cooked until the carapace, or outer shell, of the crabs, is slightly burnt or charred.
+After boiling, the crabs are transferred to a grill or directly placed on hot coals for frying.
+They are cooked until the carapace, or outer shell, is slightly burnt or charred.
 This frying process imparts additional flavors and textures to the horseshoe crabs.

-Typically, cooked and fried horseshoe crabs are offered and sold in their entirety, without being further processed or dissected.
-However, in some cases, vendors may choose to showcase the roe, which is the sought-after delicacy.
+Typically, cooked and fried horseshoe crabs are offered and sold in their entirety without being further processed or dissected.
+However, in some cases, vendors may showcase the roe, the sought-after delicacy.
 This is done by cutting open one or two horseshoe crabs along the lower rim of the head to expose and display the roe.

 Opening the underside of horseshoe crabs

-After making an incision around the inner edge of the leathery skin, the remaining flap can be gently pulled backward.
-This action exposes the eggs, which are encased in a spongy egg-white substance.
+The remaining flap can be gently pulled backward after making an incision around the inner edge of the leathery skin.
+This action exposes the eggs encased in a spongy egg-white substance.
 Alongside the eggs, one will find small muscles, the gizzard, and the long, white gut sac.

 The location of these internal organs can be seen in the attached illustration.
-The gullet and the gut sac, which are elastic muscles within the horseshoe crab, must be removed and discarded during the preparation process.
+The gullet and gut sac, which are elastic muscles within the horseshoe crab, must be removed and discarded during preparation.
 These organs are considered inedible and even slightly poisonous.

-However, the neighboring yellow-greenish eggs that are embedded in their egg-white material are the desirable part of the horseshoe crab for culinary purposes.
+However, the neighboring yellow-greenish eggs embedded in the egg-white material are the desirable part of the horseshoe crab for culinary purposes.
 These eggs are carefully scooped out and used in various dishes.

-It is important to differentiate between the edible eggs and the inedible organs when handling horseshoe crabs for consumption.
+When handling horseshoe crabs for consumption, it is important to differentiate between the edible eggs and the inedible organs.
 Proper removal and disposal of the gullet and gut sac ensure that only the desired eggs are utilized in culinary preparations.

 Source: This link.
 Illustration by Katie J. Roorda, Bergdale (2017)

 Although horseshoe crabs have limited flesh, their roe is highly valued as a delicacy.
 The eggs are known for their unique texture—crunchy when bitten open.
-However, when crushed between the teeth, they release a powerful fishy flavor that is appreciated by some connoisseurs.
+However, when crushed between the teeth, they release a robust fishy flavor that some connoisseurs appreciate.

 ‘Spicy Horseshoe Crab Egg Salad